kammerklang/kammerklang.github.io/README.md

-# kammerklang.github.io
+# Kammer Klang Website

-The Kammer Klang website
+The archived version of the Kammer Klang Wordpress website, now kept as a static site by [Jérémie Wenger](https://github.com/jchwenger).